The-Forbidden-Trove/privacy-policy-browser-extension/index.md

-## The current privacy policy of the TFT Browser Extension.
+## The current privacy policy for the TFT Browser Extension.

 Our extension does not handle personal or sensitive information.